-Polar operations are likely to expand and diversify in the Arctic in the near future.
+Polar operations, such as hydrocarbon extraction, tourism, shipping (both bulk and trans-shipment), fishing and aquaculture, mining and the energy industries are among the location-specific activities that are likely to expand and diversify in the Arctic in the near future.
 In the Antarctic, fishing, tourism and research may expect to continue and expand.
-Most of these operations already carry potential risks to the environment and may pose new and additional risks when they expand in scope and their technology use changes and particularly when they move into new uncharted areas with new/unknown environmental parameters.
+Most of these operations already carry potential risks to the environment and may pose new and additional risks when they expand in scope, their technology use changes and particularly when they move into new uncharted areas with new/unknown environmental parameters.
 The risks may be particularly high in the near-term when conditions are unknown, changing, and unpredictable.